James N. Purcell Jr.

-He was United StatesDirector of the Bureau of Refugee Programs from 1983 to 1986, a bureau whose design and implementation he was assigned to create in 1979 and where he stayed until leaving for Geneva, Switzerland in 1988, to become director-general of the International Organization for Migration, an office he held for two terms-1988 to 1998.
+Purcell was United States Director of the Bureau of Refugee Programs from 1983 to 1986, a bureau whose design and implementation he was assigned to create in 1979 and where he stayed until leaving for Geneva, Switzerland in 1988, to become director-general of the International Organization for Migration, an office he held for two terms – from 1988 to 1998.

 Biography

-Purcell was born in Nashville, Tennessee, in 1938 and raised in Tennessee and Florida.
+James N. Purcell Jr. was born in Nashville, Tennessee, in 1938 and raised in Tennessee and Florida.
 He was educated at Furman University and was awarded a fellowship to Maxwell School of Citizenship and Public Affairs at Syracuse University, where he earned the M.P.A.
 In 2019, Maxwell awarded Jim the Alumni Award.

 Purcell worked in public affairs for his entire career, serving in every presidential administration from John F. Kennedy to Ronald Reagan.
 After serving in the Office of Management and Budget, he moved to the United States Department of State in 1978.
 There, he worked in management before being assigned to U.S. refugee and immigration policy related to the Indochinese refugees, as well as refugees of other humanitarian disasters.

 In 1983, President of the United States Ronald Reagan nominated Purcell as Director of the Bureau of Refugee Programs, and he held this office from June 12, 1983, to September 28, 1986.

 In 1988, Purcell became Director General of the International Organization for Migration in Geneva, a post he held until 1998, having been re-nominated by Bill Clinton and reelected.
 Among awards he received while at the International Organization for Migration (IOM) were The Order of the Phoenix (Greece) and Wings of Hope (USAIM).

-Since 1998, he has worked as an adviser for foreign governments dealing with refugee crises.
+From 1998, he worked as an adviser for foreign governments dealing with refugee crises.

+Purcell died on January 5, 2024, at the age of 85.